-This Draft Supplemental RP II/EA provides OPA and NEPA analyses for the reasonable range of alternatives by supplementing the analyses from RP II/EA.
-The supplemental analyses provided in this Draft Supplemental RP II/EA augment and incorporate by reference the applicable sections of the RP II/EA, including Chapter 11 (NEPA Analysis - Marine Mammals) and Chapter 3 (OPA, Section 3.5.2).
-This Draft Supplemental RP II/EA also considers any additional environmental impacts that would result from implementation of the alternatives presented herein, focusing on those impacts that would fall outside the scope of those described and analyzed in the RP II/EA.
+This Supplemental RP II/EA provides OPA and NEPA analyses for the reasonable range of alternatives by supplementing the analyses from RP II/EA.
+The supplemental analyses provided in this Supplemental RP II/EA augment and incorporate by reference the applicable sections of the RP II/EA, including Chapter 11 (NEPA Analysis - Marine Mammals) and Chapter 3 (OPA, Section 3.5.2).
+This Supplemental RP II/EA also considers any additional environmental impacts that would result from implementation of the alternatives presented herein, focusing on those impacts that would fall outside the scope of those described and analyzed in the RP II/EA.

-1.2.3 Intent to Adopt the Supplemental Restoration Plan II and Environmental Assessment: Marine Mammals by Federal Agency Members of the AL TIG
+1.2.3 Intent to Adopt the Supplemental Restoration Plan II and Environmental Assessment: Marine Mammals by Federal Agency Members of the AL TIG the standards set forth in its own NEPA implementing procedures.

-Each federal cooperating agency on the AL TIG intends to adopt, if appropriate, the NEPA analysis in this Draft Supplemental RP II/EA.
-In accordance with 40 C.F.R. § 1506.3(a), each of the three federal cooperating agencies participating on the AL TIG will review the Final Supplemental RP II/EA for adequacy in meeting the standards set forth in its own NEPA implementing procedures.
 Each agency will then decide whether to adopt the analysis contained herein to inform its own federal decision-making and fulfill its responsibilities under NEPA.
 More information about OPA and NEPA, as well as their application to DWH oil spill restoration planning, can be found in Chapters 5 and 6 of the Final PDARP/PEIS and Section 1.3 of the RP II/EA.